OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pruning/index.md

 vintner instances undeploy --instance pruning
 ```

-We can also optionally remove the instance or cleanup the filesystem.
+Optionally, we can remove the instance and cleanup the filesystem.
-Note, cleaning up the filesystem removes any data including, e.g., all imported templates and created instances.
+Cleaning up the filesystem removes any data including, e.g., all imported templates and created instances.

 ```shell linenums="1"
 vintner instances delete --instance pruning